The effect of thermally pulsating asymptotic giant branch stars on the evolution of the rest-frame near-infrared galaxy luminosity function: Introduction

 Here we investigate whether the inclusion of the TP-AGB phase has also an impact on the inability of semi-analytic models to match the galaxy rest-frame $K$-band luminosity function at high-redshift, namely the UKIDSS data from \citet{Cirasuolo2008}.
 This homogeneous data set covers an ideal redshift range (0$<$z$<$3) for this test.

 To perform this analysis, we use three different semi-analytic models of galaxy formation: the \citet{Delucia2007} version of the Munich model, {\sc morgana} \citep{Monaco2007} and the \citet{Menci2006} semi-analytic model.
 We compare the predictions obtained for the properties of the galaxy population using both stellar populations with and without a full treatment of the TP-AGB phase.
 For the three models \citep{Delucia2007, Monaco2007, Menci2006} outputs are produced using, respectively \citet{Bruzual2003}, \citet{Silva1998} and \citet{Bruzual1993}, and M05.
+Note that, despite including the contribution from TP-AGB stars in their model, \citet{Bruzual2003} only partially account for the emission during this stellar phase, meaning that 1 Gyr old populations are roughly only half as bright in the $K$-band when compared to more recent treatments \citep{Bruzual2007}

 This paper is organized as follows.
 In Section \ref{sec:models}, we briefly describe the semi-analytic models used in this study, and we explain how the M05 EPS is implemented in each galaxy formation model.
 In Section \ref{sec:data} we describe the data used for comparison and clarify where the impact of the M05 models is expected to be found.
 Section \ref{sec:results} presents the results for the evolution of the rest-frame near-infrared luminosity function and in Section \ref{sec:conclusions} we summarize our conclusions.